Colton Greene: American Civil War

 After the fight at Pea Ridge, Greene accompanied Price's force into Mississippi that spring.
 He requested and received permission to re-enter Missouri to gather recruits, and by the fall he had collected and trained a mounted force.
 Named the 3rd Missouri Cavalry, Greene was appointed its colonel in the regular Confederate Army on November 4, 1862.
 Greene led the 3rd Missouri (part of Gen. John S. Marmaduke's division of the Army of the West) at the Battle of Clark's Mill on November 7 at Vera Cruz, located about ten miles southeast of Ava in Douglas County, Missouri.

-In 1863, Greene led Marmaduke's cavalry brigade (including the 3rd Missouri) during the Union victory at the Battle of Helena in Phillips County, Arkansas, on July 4.
+In 1863, Greene led Marmaduke's cavalry brigade at the Battle of Helena in Phillips County, Arkansas, on July 4.
 Green then participated during the battles of the 1864 Red River Campaign in the Trans-Mississippi Theater.
 He fought in the Camden Expedition and the Battle of Poison Spring around Lee Plantation, about 10 miles from Camden, Arkansas, on April 18, 1864.
 His command was in reserve in the action and entered a hole in the Confederate line that was caused by Union artillery fire.
 Greene plugged that hole and sealed the victory, routing the remaining Union defensive line.
 This fight is noted for accusations of the murdering of wounded Federal United States Colored Troops as they surrendered, left behind when the Union forces retreated.

 Greene led his brigade (part of Marmaduke's Division in Edmund Kirby Smith's Army of Arkansas) during the Battle of Jenkins' Ferry in Grant County, Arkansas, on April 30, 1864.
 In the Confederate loss, Greene reported a casualty total of 50; seven dead and 43 wounded.
 During the time Green was leading a brigade in 1864 he was an acting brigadier general in the Confederate States Army.